malcolm-kee/malcolm-kee/blogs/2019/09/how-to-become-a-racist.md

 ## A Book

-Last month when I was in Denmark, I was so bored to decide to participate in a Book Club, and pick up an interesting book: [Behave: The Biology of Humans at Our Best and Worst][behave].
+Last month when I was in Denmark, I was so bored until I decided to participate in a Book Club, and pick up an interesting book: [Behave: The Biology of Humans at Our Best and Worst][behave].

 I didn't finish the book; instead, I just flip through it and focus on those interest me, and there is a chapter on racism.

-In Chapter 11 of the book (Us Versus Them), everytime we make a mental separation of "us-versus-them", we will try to generalize the quality of "them", and thus racism is produced.
-Meanwhile, within the "us" group, we will strive to find the individual characteristics of each person.
+As discussed in Chapter 11 of the book (Us Versus Them), each time we make a mental separation of "us-versus-them", we will try to generalize the quality of "them".
+This generalization of "them" is how racism is created.
+Meanwhile, within the "us" group, we will try to find the individual characteristics of each person.

-For example, if you think of "Chinese versus Malay", then you will subconsciously trying to form a "general characteristics of Malay".
-From there you will start to think:
+For example, if you think of "Chinese versus Malay", you will subconsciously trying to look for a "general characteristics of Malay".
+Consequently, you will start to think:

 - "Hey, the last Malay candidate is so irresponsible &mdash;, I guess Malays are all irresponsible."
 - "Hey, this Chinese business man saying nonsense thing about military and play with our country flag, **but**, that's just his own personal idiocy, Chinese are not like that".